queite/queite/README.md

 Education and Training:

 My dedication to learning is exemplified through my educational journey.
 I completed a rigorous 1-year web development course at Trybe, where I gained a solid foundation in modern web technologies.
 Additionally, I further expanded my horizons by participating in the Data Analytics Bootcamp by WoMakersCode.
 This comprehensive program covered a wide range of topics, including Python, problem-solving, agile methodologies, statistics, databases, business intelligence, cloud computing, data visualization, and regression models.

-As a junior developer, I am excited to continue my journey, tackle new challenges, and contribute meaningfully to the ever-evolving field of software development.

   </div>